Hello and welcome to Read the Classics. I’m Henry Eliot, the author of The Penguin Classics Book.

 In the twentieth century, the term gradually became a marketing tool for publishers and since then the waiting period has become increasingly short, especially with the invention of categories such as the ‘modern classic’ and even the ‘instant classic’.

-It’s tricky to assign a blanket rule, but I do believe that classics need to pass a test of time.
+It’s tricky to assign a blanket rule, but I do think a ‘classic’ needs to have passed a test of time.
 For me, a classic should be roughly seventy-five years old or more, its first publication beyond most people’s living memory, and a modern classic should also belong to a previous generation, at least, say, twenty-five years old.

 Why are they ‘classics’?